sguiheux/ng2-codemirror-typescript/README.md

 Then you need to include base CSS of codemirror located in `codemirror/lib/codemirror.css`

+Pay attention, if you want to use placeholder you need to import `codemirror/addon/display/placeholder.js`

 ### <a name="sample"></a>Sample (ES2016+)

 Include `CodemirrorModule` in your main module :